 There are coffee shops on Level 1 of the Juravinski Tower near the front entrance and Level 1 of the Fontbonne Building.
+Hours open may change.

 The cafeteria is located on Level 2 of the Sister Mary Grace Wing.
 It has a variety of snacks and meals as well as a microwave and toaster.
-Hours are limited.
+Hours are limited and may change.